Skip to content

 Routing Behavior Details

-When there's only one agent configured in a room, the router skips AI routing entirely.
-The single agent handles messages directly, which is faster and more efficient.
+When there is only one eligible responder for a room, the router skips AI routing entirely.
+The single responder handles messages directly, which is faster and more efficient.

 Multi-Human Thread Protection

-When multiple human users have posted in a thread, the router and agents require an explicit @mention before responding.
-This prevents agents from injecting themselves into human-to-human conversations.
+When multiple human users have posted in a thread, the router, agents, and teams require an explicit @mention before responding.
+This prevents MindRoom entities from injecting themselves into human-to-human conversations.

 The rules are:

-2. Non-thread messages — agents auto-respond if they're the only agent in the room, regardless of how many humans are present.
+2. Non-thread messages — a single eligible agent or team can auto-respond, regardless of how many humans are present.

-3. Threads with one human — normal auto-response behavior applies (the agent continues the conversation).
+3. Threads with one human — normal auto-response behavior applies, so the agent or team continues the conversation.

-4. Threads with two or more humans — agents stay silent unless explicitly mentioned.
+4. Threads with two or more humans — agents and teams stay silent unless explicitly mentioned.

-5. Mentioning a non-agent user — if a message tags only humans (not agents), agents stay silent.
+5. Mentioning a non-MindRoom user — if a message tags only humans or unmanaged users, agents and teams stay silent.

 Bot accounts